Empower Your Practice

 How to Choose a HIPAA-Compliant Telehealth Platform

 Since the PHE transition period ended on August 9, 2023, providers can no longer rely on enforcement discretion to justify using non-compliant tools.
 Even if a BAA is signed, the underlying platform must itself meet HIPAA technical safeguard requirements.
+Before launching virtual services, the critical first step providers must take is a comprehensive telehealth risk assessment to identify how ePHI will be handled in their specific workflow.
 A platform that securely guards your data should have:

 • Secure messaging system